ipsusu/ipsuShade/README.md

 This is due to the MultiLUT shader not being able to find the <a href="https://github.com/ipsusu/IpsuShade/blob/master/Textures/MultiLut_Ipsusu.png">MultiLUT_Ipsusu.png</a> texture file.
 This is either due to your installation not having a `Texture search path` set in the ReShade settings overlay, or you somehow do not have my texture file in the linked folder.

-Solution: Link the `gshade-shaders\Textures` folder under `Texture search paths` in the ReShade overlay while ingame. (if you don't have this folder, it is included in the download in the above step).
+Solution: Link the `gshade-shaders\Textures` or `reshade-shaders\Textures`  folder under `Texture search paths` in the ReShade overlay while ingame. (if you don't have this folder, it is included in the download in the above step).
 If you don't have the texture file somehow, it's also included in this download.

 - <b>I try and load one of your presets and the colours are all messed up / way brighter than I remember!!!</b>